hansenp/diachrscripts/docs/simple_twisted_randomization.rst

 significant interactions for each iteration and, at the end, calculate mean, standard deviation and Z-score.

-We implemented this analysis in the follwing script:
+We implemented this analysis in the following script:

 .. code-block:: console